Skip to main content

 When a DJ is booked to perform at a wedding, birthday party, corporate event, school prom, festival, or club night and both the client and the DJ need a written record of the services agreed, the performance times, the fee, and the terms that apply if the booking is cancelled or the DJ is unable to attend.

-When a client is booking a DJ for a significant event such as a wedding and needs to ensure that the DJ’s obligations are legally documented, that the music preferences and playlist requirements are recorded, and that the consequences of cancellation are clear before paying a deposit.
+When a client is booking a DJ for a significant event such as a wedding and needs to confirm that the DJ’s obligations are legally documented, that the music preferences and playlist requirements are recorded, and that the consequences of cancellation are clear before paying a deposit.

-When a DJ provides services on a self-employed basis and needs a standard contract to protect their booking revenue, to set clear expectations with clients regarding venue access, equipment requirements, overtime, and the client’s responsibility for ensuring the venue’s music licence is valid.
+When a DJ provides services on a self-employed basis and needs a standard contract to protect their booking revenue, to set clear expectations with clients regarding venue access, equipment requirements, overtime, and the client’s responsibility for confirming the venue’s music licence is valid.

 When a venue-based DJ or entertainment agency manages multiple DJ bookings and needs a consistent contract that covers music licensing compliance, public liability insurance evidence, equipment PAT certification requirements, and noise management obligations.

-When a DJ is performing at an outdoor event or a temporary venue where the licensing position is less straightforward and the contract needs to address the client’s responsibility for obtaining a temporary event notice (TEN) and ensuring compliance with local authority conditions.
+When a DJ is performing at an outdoor event or a temporary venue where the licensing position is less straightforward and the contract needs to address the client’s responsibility for obtaining a temporary event notice (TEN) and confirming compliance with local authority conditions.

 What to Include in Your DJ Contract (UK)